 Many Christians have adopted duck symbolism as well.
 Some see it as an animal that represents the Holy Spirit because of how serene and calm they appear to be, just like God.
 Ducks are also seen by some people in Christianity as a symbol for being humble; after all, what’s more, selfless than sitting on your eggs so they can hatch?
 And finally, there is something about their mothering skills that remind us of Mary who nurtured Jesus Christ during his time on Earth.

 In Asian cultures, ducks are seen as symbols of love, fertility, and prosperity.
-The Japanese word for “duck” is Kamo, which shares a pronunciation with the word for happy (kangaroo) while in China they can be likened to children because their quacking sounds like the Chinese words for “mother” or “child”.
+The Japanese word for “duck” is Kamo, which shares a pronunciation with the word for happy (kangaroo, read more about the kangaroo symbolism) while in China they can be likened to children because their quacking sounds like the Chinese words for “mother” or “child”.

 Ducks have been used traditionally in Asian culture on wedding day gifts such as paper lanterns shaped into duck shapes that would hang from trees lining routes between houses during weddings.
 In Vietnam, some newlyweds also release live ducks at the end of ceremonies to symbolize hope and happiness.

 Ducks are also a common animal spirit guide in Celtic culture and symbolism.
-Ancient Druids believed duck to be a symbol for guidance because their feathers guided the way home when they flew overhead (Halleck).
-Ducks were thought of as symbols for fertility by these ancient people who needed all the help they could get with making sure crops did well year after year since unpredictable weather was not uncommon even back then.
+Ancient Druids believed ducks to be a symbol of guidance because their feathers guided the way home when they flew overhead (Halleck) (also check the post about the duck feather meaning).
+They were thought of as symbols for fertility by these ancient people, who needed all the help they could get with making sure crops did well year after year since unpredictable weather was not uncommon even back then.

 Dreaming of Ducks

 Perhaps, you may be dreaming about ducks lately.
 It indicates a strong connection with your subconscious content and emotions.
-If you dream of ducks swimming or even ducks on land, then it indicates you being vulnerable.
-It also depicts that you are trying to confront your emotions and move on in life.
+If you dream of ducks swimming or even ducks on land, then it indicates you are vulnerable.
+It also shows that you are trying to confront your emotions and move on in life.
 It also indicates your ability to adapt easily to some circumstances.

 If you dream of flying ducks, then it can be a sign of spiritual freedom and spiritual advancement.